mrecachinas/beer-to-cats/README.md

 1. Run the program via the command line and input images as command line parameters.
     ```
-    $ python beer_to_cats.py <image.{png,jpg,jpeg,gif}> <optional threshold value>
+    $ python beer_to_cats.py <image.{png,jpg,jpeg,gif}>
     ```

 2. Run the program on the webapp we've created.
-You can do that either by navigating to [BeerToCats.com](http://www.BeerToCats.com) or executing the following commands:
+You can do that ~~either by navigating to [BeerToCats.com](http://www.BeerToCats.com)~~ (Edit: we've been having issues with pip and Heroku, so we're currently moving to an EC2 instance) by executing the following commands:
     ```
     $ python yolocups.py
      * Running on http://127.0.0.1:5000/